akka/akka-http/docs/src/main/paradox/routing-dsl/index.md

 ## Compared with Play framework routes

-If you have been using Play framework's routes file notation before this @ref[Play! comparison](play-comparison.md) may help you to get started with Akka HTTP routing.
+If you have been using Play framework's routes file notation before this @ref[Play comparison](play-comparison.md) may help you to get started with Akka HTTP routing.

 <a name="interaction-with-akka-typed">
 ## Interaction with Actors